DatabaseStratum/rst-stratum/docs/concepts.rst

 * A stored procedure that counts the current number of employees in a department returns a result set with one row with one column only.

-* A stored procedure that selects the details (e.g. name, given name, employee number, department) of an employee given a technical ID returns a result set with one row only.
+* A stored procedure that selects the details (e.g. name, given name, employee number, and department) of an employee given a technical ID returns a result set with one row only.
 Moreover, if we impose that this stored procedure is invoked with valid technical IDs only the result set is expected to have one and only one row.
 If the stored procedure returns a result set with zero rows the application has a bug (e.g. passed a wrong technical ID).
 If the stored procedure returns a result set with two or more rows the stored procedure has a bug (e.g. a forgotten (join) condition).

-* A stored procedure that select the details of all employees of a department returns a result set with multiple rows.
+* A stored procedure that selects the details of all employees of a department returns a result set with multiple rows.

 As an application developer, you don't want for each stored procedure like the first example take the first row from (depending on the programming language) an array, a list, a set, or iterate only once over a cursor, then take the first column and validate that the found value is indeed an integer.